 The winter solstice marks the rebirth of the Sun, because from this point forward, the days begin to grow longer.

-With or without social restrictions in place, the spirit of the winter solstice remains the same: it’s a celebration of the light that dwells within us.
+That’s why the winter solstice is a celebration of the light that dwells within us.
 It honors our ability to reawaken, emerge from darkness and experience renewal.

 Whether you’re welcoming summer or winter, may the Solstice bring a new cycle of peace into your life.